stacksgov/sips/sips/sip-001/sip-001-burn-election.md

   distributed exclusively to the leader who produced the block, provided that the block has enough transactions.

-   To discourage mining empty blocks, an anchored block must be _F_% "full" for the leader to receive its transaction fees.
-A block's "fullness" is measured by how much transaction-computing capacity the block has consumed (see SIP 006).
-   Failure to mine a block that is at least _F_% full will be penalized: if the miner does not fill the block to at least _F_% capacitiy, then the miner will receive _P * M_ STX instead of the transaction fees, where:

-   * _0 < M_ is the minimum allowable transaction fee rate,
-   * _0 < P < F_ is the fraction of the block that the miner was able to fill.

-   Note that _P * M_ is strictly less than the lowest possible sum of the transaction fees of any _F_%-full block.

-   This is in the service of implementing the fee auction strategy described in [1].
-   However, unlike in [1], no transaction fee smoothing will take place -- the leader receives all of the anchored block's transaction fees.

 * Streamed transactions:  the transaction fees for streamed transactions are distributed according to a 60/40 split -- the leader that validated the transactions is awarded 60% of the transaction fees, and the leader that builds